 We all love the amazing colors that many deciduous trees and shrubs take on in autumn before they drop their leaves.
-Not to be outdone, some winter blooming shrubs and trees provide noteworthy texture, architectural structure, and more color in the leafless wintertime, too.
-Attractive bark, colorful stems, berries that remain into winter, and interesting structure all contribute to winter interest shrubs.
+Not to be outdone, some winter interest shrubs and trees provide noteworthy texture, architectural structure, and more color in the leafless wintertime, too.
+Attractive bark, colorful stems, berries that remain into winter, and interesting structure all contribute to winter shrubs.

 Don’t overlook the evergreen shrubs, either.
 These add texture, architecture, and still more green color to our gardens with winter interest plants.

 Most Popular Holly Bushes

 Here are some of our favorite shrubs for great fall color and winter interest.
 (Those in bold type are available from Perfect Plants Nursery.)